What is a placement assessment? Is it a math test?

 What courses require placement?

-Placement is required for all mathematics workshops (MATH A, C and R) and is used for: MATH 1 (Precalculus), MATH 7 (Mathematical Reasoning), MATH 11 (Calculus I), MATH 60 (Probability and Statistics), CHEM 1A (General Chemistry), CHEM 7 (Introductory Chemistry), PHSC 15 (Fundamentals of Physical Science), PHYS 8A (General Physics), and PSYC 63/ECON 15 (Statistics).
+Placement is required for all mathematics workshops (MATH A and C) and is used for: MATH 1 (Precalculus), MATH 7 (Mathematical Reasoning), MATH 11 (Calculus I), MATH 60 (Probability and Statistics), CHEM 1A (General Chemistry), CHEM 7 (Introductory Chemistry), PHSC 15 (Fundamentals of Physical Science), PHYS 8A (General Physics), and PSYC 63/ECON 15 (Statistics).

 Is there a fee for using ALEKS?